Learn PostgreSQL Embedded JOINs: Examples and Techniques

 - Be cautious when using

-values in the result set.
-Make sure the application logic handlesNULL
+LEFT JOINorRIGHT JOIN, as they can introduceNULLvalues in the result set.
+Make sure the application logic handlesNULLvalues appropriately.

 - Be cautious when using